nickmckenney/Building-a-JSON-API/evaluation.md

     - The next feature the creator would like to implement

 - __Technical Requirements__:
-  - The app is reasonably complex, given what the class has covered so far
   - The app contains at least 2 models
   - The app contains at least 1 association
   - At least 1 model incorporates `GET`, `POST`, `PUT`, and `DELETE` routes